There are different types and subtypes of myeloma. These include light chain myeloma and non secretory myeloma.

-In about 3 out of every 100 people with myeloma (3%), the myeloma cells produce little or no immunoglobulin (also called paraprotein).
-This makes it harder to diagnose.
+In around 3 out of every 100 people with myeloma (around 3%), the myeloma cells produce little or no abnormal immunoglobulin (paraprotein).
+This makes it harder to diagnose and monitor.

 Other conditions related to myeloma

-- a low level of abnormal paraprotein in your blood (less than 30 g/l)
+- the level of abnormal paraprotein in your blood is less than 30 g/l

-- a low level of abnormal plasma cells in your bone marrow (less than 10%)
+- the level of abnormal plasma cells in your bone marrow is less than 10%

-- no evidence of certain other related conditions
+- there is no evidence of certain other related conditions

-- no related problems with organs or tissues
+- there are no related problems with organs or tissues

-More than half of people with bone plasmacytoma go on to develop myeloma later in life.
-Soft tissue (or extramedullary) plasmacytoma can also develop into myeloma but is less common.
+More than 50 out of 100 (more than 50%) of people with bone plasmacytoma go on to develop myeloma later in life.
+Soft tissue (extramedullary) plasmacytoma can also develop into myeloma but is less common.

 Doctors usually treat plasmacytoma with radiotherapy.

-This is really a collection of conditions.
-An abnormal protein called amyloid is made by plasma cells.
+This is a rare conditon.
+The plasma cells make an abnormal protein called amyloid.
 The amyloid collects in body organs, such as the kidneys or heart, and gradually causes damage.